alexkenan/pymae/README.md

 * Orbital mechanics and orbital parameters
 * Mechanical properties of different aluminum alloys

+Don’t be scared if you don't understand all of those topics; they are just being used to provide concrete examples for how Python can be used for engineering.

 In total, there are 10 chapters:

 1. Intro chapter on how to download Python via Anaconda distribution and getting started with Python syntax
 1. FizzBuzz with Python to demonstrate a basic Python program
 2. Graphing thrust required and thrust available for an A321 at three different altitudes with Matplotlib
 3. Graphing dynamic pressure as a function of time for a rocket launch with matplotlib
-4. Getting and plotting airfoil (2D aircraft wing) coordinates with requests and matplotlib
+4. Getting and plotting airfoil coordinates with requests and matplotlib
 5. Modeling a satellite’s orbit around Earth with PyAstronomy and matplotlib
 6. Introduction to web scraping (requests and beautifulsoup4) and exporting data to Excel (openpyxl)
 7. Modeling camera shutter effect on an aircraft’s propeller with tkinter and Numpy